 =mc consultants have worked with many of the world’s major charities on their strategy or fundraising.
 We’re proud to be helping or have helped Oxfam, UNICEF, the World Health Organisation, the Federation of Red Cross and Red Crescent Societies, Greenpeace International, WWF, Concern Worldwide and Amnesty International.
 In the UK, we’ve worked with Imperial War Museum, Alzheimer’s Society, Oxford University, Care, WWF, Science Museum and the National Trust for Scotland.

-To find out how we’ve helped these organisations achieve their big ideas – and how we could help you – call Angela Cluff, Principal Partner Consultant on +44 207 978 1516.
-Alternatively, send Angela a message by clicking here.
+To find out how we’ve helped these organisations achieve their big ideas – and how we could help you – contact us online or call us on +44 207 978 1516.

 1 The research-base for the study is a long-term analysis – 25 years – of results in US for-profit companies.
 From that dataset Collins tracks profitability and sustained growth as his ‘great’ metrics.

 2 Hedgehog: Collins compares two animals, drawing on an ancient Greek legend: the fox who tries to be good at many things and the hedgehog who practices one core competence.